cgeren/db-hotel/cdg225geren/README.md

 - UPDATEPOINTBALANCE
 - UPDATEROOMSTATUS

 Room designation at the time of check-in was specifically requested to be implemented.
 There is a little story to note about this because of my design.
 I store, in each reservation, a room_num variable that holds the customers room_number, intended to be updated upon check_in and null beforehand.
-Obviously, room number is dependent upon the type of room that the user requests.
+Obviously, room number is dependent upon the type of room that the user requested.
+I do not hold a room_type attribute in my reservations, but instead the room_num and h_id (hotel id) foreign keys are meant to allow the room_types relation toeb

 ----------------------------------------------------------------------------------------
 Design